You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

 The Revised Food Law Code of Practice

 The Food Standards Agency (FSA) recently revised The Food Law Code of Practice that applies to England and Northern Ireland.
-Work will start soon to evaluate how the Code will need to be revised to fit the needs of Wales.
+Work will start soon to evaluate how the Code will need to be revised for Wales.

 The updated code provides a new approach to how EHOs will deal with food hygiene inspections.
 How often a business will be inspected is going to depend on their Inherent Risk Profile and a Compliance Assessment (the latter takes into account performance and track record).
 The Compliance Assessment has a whole section that takes allergen management into account.
 The two final scores are then plotted on to a decision matrix to determine the minimum frequency at which future inspections must be carried out.